 There are three valuation methods available for councils to value properties for the purposes of raising rates.
 These are the site value (SV), net annual value (NAV) or capital improved value (CIV) methods.
-The City of Port Phillip proposes to use the CIV method for rating purposes.
+The City of Port Phillip uses the CIV method for rating purposes from 2022/23 financial year.